forrestguice/SuntimesWidget/README.md

 ## Bug Reports ##

-You can report bugs using the issue tracker.
-Be aware that times are approximate and may differ from official sources (up to 10 minutes).
+Use the issue tracker to submit a bug report or a feature request.

-When submitting a bug please be detailed and specific.
+When reporting a bug **please be detailed as possible**.
 What did you expect the app to do, what did you actually observe?
-Bugs that can't be reproduced won't get fixed.
-Useful information includes Android OS version and your specific device model.
+Include the app version number in your report.
+Other useful information includes the Android OS version (and sometimes your specific device model).

 ## Legal Stuff